-In North America these days, Cabbage is generally either eaten raw in Cole Slaw, or cooked using its leaves to wrap Cabbage Rolls.
-This is more the result of really only having one, dull variety of Cabbage available.
-In the UK, though, where there is greater variety choice, Cabbage is also sautéed or braised to act as a side vegetable which gives you a hot, cooked side veg while giving you the crunch and most of the nutrition of fresh Cabbage.
+In traditional North American cooking, cabbage is generally either eaten raw in coleslaw, or cooked using its leaves to wrap cabbage rolls.
+This could be the result of really only having one, rather dull variety of cabbage available — white cabbage.
+The culinary usage of cabbage, though, is evolving in recent years as other varieties become available and other cuisines become more popular.
+In the UK, cabbage is often sautéed or braised to act as a side vegetable which gives you a hot, cooked side veg while also giving you the crunch and most of the nutrition of fresh cabbage.

 When buying, choose heads that are crisp, firm and well-coloured for their variety.